DLMedeiro/Lights-Out/README.md

 When the game is won, the board should not be shown, and a “You Won” message will appear.

 Check it out at:

+## Component Design

+### App

+Renders the Board component.

+### Board

+Holds the state that represents the in-memory grid of true/false for lights-on/off.
+This component holds the state for the board and also where the setState calls and functions are located.

+### Cell

+Renders a __<div>__, where the CSS classes will indicate whether this cell is lit or unlit.
+This is what the user clicks on.
+This calls a function received from the board to update the state.